By Cancer Type

 Receiving a cancer diagnosis is one of the hardest moments in life.
 It's normal to feel shocked, scared, or confused.
 Here's what we recommend you do first:

-- 1 Don't rush.
 Most cancers allow time to gather a second opinion before deciding on treatment.
+Take a breath before committing to a plan.

-- 2 Read your pathology report.
 Ask your doctor to explain it in simple terms.
 Write down your questions.
+This report is the foundation of your treatment plan.

-- 3 Seek a second opinion.
-A Chinese oncologist can review your case and offer additional perspectives.
+A Chinese oncologist can review your scans and pathology and offer additional perspectives.
+MediDocPH arranges this at no obligation.

-- 4 Bring your family.
 Cancer treatment is a shared journey.
-Involve those closest to you.
+Involve those closest to you early — in understanding the diagnosis and in making decisions.

 Common Terms Explained